 13. Alien Swirling Saucers – Of all these attraction ranking posts, most have some pretty bad attractions in last place.
 Alien Swirling Saucers is not bad, it is just bland.
 The rest of the attractions on this list have a little more substance and are slightly more interesting than this one.
 Alien Swirling Saucers is for kids and does the job in that field, being a better than average flat ride.
 The queue is a little dry but has some fun props.
-While I wouldn’t wait here for more than half an hour, it’s an attraction that’s worth doing.
+While I wouldn’t wait here for more than twenty minutes, it’s an attraction that’s worth doing.

 12. Vacation Fun – An Original Animated Short with Mickey & Minnie – I don’t typically like animated shorts taking up much real estate in theme parks.
 This is no different but… If Disney is going to go that route then this works pretty well.
 This animated short is original and fits in with Runaway Railway that’s next door.

 11. Walt Disney Presents – This is a quality attraction in the Animation Courtyard that pays tribute to Walt Disney.
 The walk through leading up to a short film is my favorite part of the attraction.
 In a way, this is a mini Walt Disney museum that showcases artifacts from the company’s history.
 The short film is pretty good as well and a bit of tear-jerker.
 I don’t think the attraction is amazing but probably a bit underrated.
 Unfortunately, this doesn’t stay open very often as they do previews in this theater fairly often.